substratusai/runbooks/docs/design.md

     upload: {}

     # Optionally specify image name to externally published container image
-    # This field will be set by the controller if a build-source (above) was used
+    # This field will be set by the controller if a build-source (above) was used.
-    # and should not be set by end-user if a build-source was used.
     name: substratusai/hf-model-loader
 ```